-A heart block is a situation when the electrical signals from the top heart chambers (atria) that make the heart contract reach the bottom heart chambers (ventricles) with delay or not at all.
+A heart block is when the electrical signals from the top heart chambers (atria) that make the heart contract reach the bottom heart chambers (ventricles) with delay or not at all.
 A heart block is therefore also called atrioventricular or AV block.
-There are three degrees of heart block and symptoms usually appear only in the third (complete heart block).
+There are three degrees of heart block, and symptoms usually appear only in the third (complete heart block).
 Patients with complete heart block may present with: